parke/lxroot/readme.md

     shorter than src, and (c) src may vary greatly in length from bind to bind.

+    CD

+    A cd-option has the form:  'cd'  path

+    'cd' is the literal string 'cd'.
+One or zero cd-options may be specified.

+    A cd-option tells lxroot to cd into path (in the new environment) before executing the command.

+    path does not include newroot, as a cd-option is processed after the pivot.

+    WD

+    A wd-option has the form:  'wd'  path

+    'wd' is the literal string 'wd'.
+Zero or more wd-options may be specified.

+    Lxroot will bind path (and all of path's descendants) in read-write mode.
+So a wd-option is used to make writeable a specific path (and its descendants) inside the new environment.

+    path does not include newroot, as wd-options are processed after the pivot.

+    Additionally, if no cd-option is specified, then lxroot will cd into the path of the last wd-option prior to executing the command.

+    Note: Any path that is already mounted in read-only mode in the outside environment (i.e. before lxroot runs) will still be read-only inside the new environment.
+This is because non-root namespaces can only impose new read-only restricitons.
+Non-root namespaces cannot remove preexsiting read-only restrictions.

     COMMAND

     The command-option specifies the command that will be executed inside